bigtimecodersean/bigtimecodersean.github.io/projects.md

 ### [Predicting Heart Disease](https://github.com/bigtimecodersean/Key_Indicators_of_Heart_Disease)

-The aim of this project was to predict a patient's heart disease status (0 or 1), based on a variety of markers (personal and biological)

-I used the Kaggle Heart Disease dataset, located: https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease
+The aim of this project was to use a variety of ML models to predict a patient's heart disease status (0 or 1), based on a variety of markers (personal and biological), using the Kaggle Heart Disease dataset, located: https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease

-For our ML models, we will explore:
-- Logistic Regression
-- Support Vector Machines
-- Random Forest Classifiers

 ### [Predicting Banking Subscription](https://github.com/bigtimecodersean/Banking_Subscription_Prediction)

-The aim of this project is to see whether we can predict whether a client subscribed to a term deposit after a direct marking campaign from a Portugese bank.
+The aim of this project was to use a variery of classificatoin methods to predict whether a client subscribed to a term deposit after a direct marking campaign from a Portugese bank.

-The data is related with direct marketing campaigns of a Portuguese banking institution, based on phone calls (Moro, Cortez, and Rita 2014).

-The goal of the campaigns were to get the clients to subscribe to a term deposit.
-There are 20 input variables and 1 binary output variable (y) that indicates whether the client subscribed to a term deposit with values ‘yes’,‘no’.

-We try a few different classification methods, including:

-- Logistic Regression
-- Random Forests
-- K-Nearest Neighbours
-- Support Vector Machines
-- Neural Networks

 ### [Colorado Climate Change Perspectives](https://github.com/bigtimecodersean/Colorado-Climate-Change-Perspectives)

 We'll be looking at the results of a survey of residents in Colorado about their viewpoints on climate change.
 The data can be found on GitHub at: [data]('https://raw.githubusercontent.com/envirodatascience/ENVS-617-Class-Data/main/CO_climate_change_views.csv')

 -----------